cockpit-project/cockpit/doc/reauthorize.md

 This document is about authorization which is the means by which an already authenticated user is checked to see if they are valid/allowed in some context.

-cockpit-agent runs as the authenticated user.
+cockpit-bridge runs as the authenticated user.
 Like many other programs, when it needs to perform a privileged action, it does this either via DBus + Polkit or sudo.